 Valerian root contains several compounds thought to contribute to its calming effects in cats.
 The main compounds include:

-Valerenic acid – This compound is believed to enhance the activity of GABA (gamma-aminobutyric acid), a neurotransmitter that helps regulate nerve activity, reducing feelings of anxiety.
+- Valerenic acid – Believed to enhance GABA activity, a neurotransmitter that regulates nerve signals and reduces anxiety.

-Together, these compounds work to reduce the overall level of excitability and stress in cats, helping them feel more calm and at ease during periods of separation or in the face of triggers.
-However, the effects can vary by individual, and some cats may experience increased energy or excitement, much like they do with catnip.
-Always consult your veterinarian before introducing valerian into your cat’s routine.
+Together, these compounds may reduce excitability and stress in cats, helping them feel more at ease during periods of separation or around common triggers.
+Effects vary between cats, and some may experience stimulation instead of calmness.

 What are The Side Effects of Too Much Valerian in Cats?

-Excessive use of valerian in cats can lead to several side effects that should be monitored.
-Some of the most common effects include:
+Excessive use of valerian in cats can lead to several side effects:

 How Can I Give My Cat Valerian?